 Denise brings more than 30 years of Information Technology experience to the MGFA.
 She has particular expertise in Applications development and Project Management.
 Currently Denise is a SVP at SunTrust Bank in Atlanta responsible for Production Services for the Consumer and PW business.
 Her previous experience includes several senior Technology Management positions both in the US and Europe for Citigroup, as well for FIS in Chicago.
 She earned her B.B.A. in Business Computer Information Systems, Internet and E-Commerce Technologies from Hofstra University.
-Currently Denise is enrolled at University Southern California of pursuing her Master’s degree in Social Work.
-Denise serves on the Communication Committee.
+Denise serves on the Executive Committee and MG Walk/ Fundraising Committee.

 Suzanne Ruff, PhD, Secretary

 Marcia is Assistant Professor Emeritus at Duke University School of Nursing, where she served as lead faculty and director of the nationally ranked pediatric nurse practitioner major for many years.
 She is a graduate of the Mount Sinai Hospital School of Nursing, City College of New York (BS), Albert Einstein College of Medicine (PNP certificate), and the University of Virginia (MSN) Marcia was diagnosed with MG at age 10.
 She has served the MGFA Board in various capacities since being elected to her first term in 1991, including chairperson, committee chair, and NAB representative.
-She currently serves as a nonvoting member of the executive committee and chair of the audit committee.
+She currently serves as a nonvoting member of the Executive Committee and Audit Committee.

 Board of Directors